datadrivendesign/stf/README.md

 Note that you need these dependencies even if you've installed STF directly from [NPM](https://www.npmjs.com/), because they can't be included in the package.

-On OS X, you can use [homebrew](http://brew.sh/) to install most of the dependencies:
+On Mac OS, you can use [homebrew](http://brew.sh/) to install most of the dependencies:

 ```bash
 brew install rethinkdb graphicsmagick zeromq protobuf yasm pkg-config